 When it comes to medical treatment, everyone has an opinion.
 Unfortunately, those opinions are often left on the discussion floor rather than put into writing.
 A Living Will is the best way to make your requests for medical treatment and wishes for end-of-life care legal.
-If you're ready to start planning a Living Will, be sure to contact Eldreth Law Firm, PC.
+If you're ready to start planning a Living Will, be sure to contact Eldreth Law Firm, PLLC.

 What is a Living Will?